M-DaniyalHS1/Physical-AI-and-Humanoid-Robotics-book/docs/GITHUB_PAGES_SETUP.md

 3. In your GitHub repository:
    - Go to Settings > Pages
    - Under "Source", select "Deploy from a branch"
-   - Select your main branch and `/docs/build` as the folder
+   - Select the gh-pages branch

 4. Push your changes to the main branch to trigger the deployment